 Upland Virginia and the mountainous portion of the States southward of her may in time surpass the most favored regions of the North in the abundance, variety and excellence of their fruits; for the Peach and the Grape find here a congenial climate, while they are grown with difficulty, where they can be grown at all, in the North; but, up to this hour, I judge that our country north of the Potomac is better supplied with wholesome and palatable tree-fruits than any other portion of the earth’s surface of equal or nearly equal area.

-Fruit trees are the friend of the urban survivalist.
-Unlike a garden, you do not have to replant the fruit tree every year, during the spring your neighbors will be jealous of the beautiful blooms, dwarf fruit trees can be planted just about anywhere, and some types of fruit trees are high producers.
-Meaning, that with just 1 or 2 trees, your family should be able to put up plenty of preserves.
+Fruit trees and the urban survivalistRate This Article Fruit trees are the friend of the urban survivalist.
+Unlike a garden, you do not have to replant the fruit tree every year, during the spring your neighbors will be jealous of the beautiful blooms, dwarf fruit trees can be planted just about anywhere, and some types […]

 Years ago, homesteads would have pecan trees planted rows in various places around the farm.
 Now these trees are reduced to a rarity.
 If you see an empty field, with a bunch of old pecan trees planted in rows, chances are an old homestead used to be there years ago.
 The old timers would collect the pecans and eat then through the winter.
 These are an excellent long lasting, easily store able food.